RafaelTomazGraciano/RafaelTomazGraciano/README.md

 ## 👋 Hi there, I'm Rafael!

-I'm 19 years old and currently studying Computer Science.
+I'm a Computer Science student.
 I've always been passionate about technology, and I'm constantly looking for new things to learn.
 I enjoy solving problems, exploring new tools, and working on projects that challenge me.
 My dream is to grow into a software developer.